Generating and Evaluating Explanations of Attended and Error-Inducing Input Regions for VQA Models: Experimental Settings

 \section{Experimental Settings}

 \changed{We first evaluate our new attention maps and error maps on our automated proxy helpfulness metrics.
-We then conduct user-studies to show improved user performance when using our attention + error map explanations.
-Using this user study, we also test whether our hypothesized helpfulness metrics for error maps and joint error+attention maps actually correlate to human performance at predicting model correctness.
+We then conduct user-studies as a gold standard evaluation to verify the findings from our automated metrics and show improved user performance when using our attention + error map explanations.
+Using this user study, we also test whether our automated helpfulness metrics for attention and error maps actually are indicative of human performance at predicting model correctness.
 The test split of the Human Attention Dataset \cite{vqahat} is used for both automatic evaluation and user studies.
 It consists of 3120 IQ pairs.
 For choosing hyper-parameters and checkpoints, we use a held-out val set of 1000 IQ pairs separate from the 3120 test set.}

 \xhdr{Metrics Shown} \changed{In the tables for automated metric-based evaluation, we show the following metrics as defined in Section \ref{sec:helpfulness}.} \begin{compactenum}[--] \item \textbf{Relevance \checkmark{} / Relevance $\times$}: The average relevance of the explanation mode for cases when the system is correct (Relevance \checkmark) or incorrect (Relevance $\times$).
 Hence, it is the average value of $\relsmall^A$ for attention maps, $\relsmall^{ERR}$ for error maps, and $\relsmall^{EA}$ for joint attention-error map explanations. \item \textbf{\helpsmall$_{Z}$}: Helpfulness of the mode of explanation measured by the z-test approach as described in Section \ref{sec:helpfulness_approach}. \end{compactenum}